harripd/H2MMpythonlib/docs/source/FOptimizationTutorial.rst

 .. note::

-   Steps 2-4 are usually repeated mutliple times with different numbers of states and result compared to select the ideal model
+   Steps 2-4 are usually repeated multiple times with different numbers of states and result compared to select the ideal model

 Step 1: Load Data
 *****************